-Staycations have soared in popularity this summer and it’s likely to be a lasting trend not just for pandemic reasons, but for travellers seeking a more sustainable alternative to travel.
+Staycations have soared in popularity this summer and it’s likely to be a lasting trend not only for pandemic reasons, but also for travellers seeking a more sustainable alternative to travel.
 For London residents especially, Bath is a no-brainer.
 One of the UK’s most beautiful and historic cities, it’s just over an hour by train from Paddington Station or an easy two and half hour drive, and if you’re staying at The Gainsborough Bath Spa you don’t even have to worry about parking.
 The valet is there to meet you at the bottom of the hotel’s steps and on check-out, the car’s ready and waiting, stocked with water bottles and a little tin of mints for the journey.
 It might not sound like much, but these are the kinds of thoughtful extras that contribute to a completely stress-free experience.

 Follow LUX on Instagram: luxthemagazine